 MARLBOROUGH PUPPETRY FESTIVAL

-This was a not-for-profit community event brought to you by David Leech in partnership with the British Puppet & Model Theatre Guild and with the full support of Marlborough Town Council.
+This was a not-for-profit community event in July 2017 and was organised by David Leech in partnership with the British Puppet & Model Theatre Guild and with the full support of Marlborough Town Council.

 MARLBOROUGH PUPPETRY FESTIVAL marked the 70th Anniversary of Pelham Puppets that celebrated the life, work and legacy of Bob Pelham (1919-1980) who established his world-famous toy manufacturing business in Marlborough Wiltshire.